mehdi-lamrani/spark-training/README.md

 - You should be able to access these URLs

-EXAMPLE LINKS - DO NOT CLICK ON THE LINKS - USE YOUR SERVER IP
+- CAUTION 1 - EXAMPLE LINKS - DO NOT CLICK ON THE LINKS - USE YOUR SERVER IP

+- CAUTION 2 - **USE HTTPS WHEN MARKED** OTHERWHISE IT WONT WORK

 | HDFS Name Node | http://ec2-18-222-124-25.us-east-2.compute.amazonaws.com:9870/  |
 |---|---|